joomla-projects/joomla-cypress/README.md

 The command `uninstallExtension` removed an installed extension from Joomla.
-It ensures that there are no warning messages after deletion and checks afterwards that the extension no longer exists The Joomla administrator must be logged in to do this.
+It ensures that there are no warning messages after deletion and checks afterwards that the extension no longer exists.
+The Joomla administrator must be logged in to do this.

 ##### Usage